 - The stairs are clearly visible from the entrance.

-- There are manual, heavy, double doors to enter and exit the stairwell from the first floor upwards.
+- There are manual, double doors which may be difficult to open to enter and exit the stairwell from the first floor upwards.

 - The floors which are accessible by stairs are G, 1, 2, 3, 4, 5.